 What is early childhood education?

 Early childhood education focuses on the instruction, needs, and development of children from 0-8 years old.
 In the United States, the majority of children attend early childhood educational programs – 77% of 5 year-olds attend kindergarten and 55% of 3- to 4-year-olds are enrolled in a full-time preschool program.
-An associate degree in education provides the foundational knowledge and skills needed to work with children in this environment, while setting students up for more advanced specialized degrees in early childhood education.
+An associate degree in education provides the foundational knowledge and skills needed to work with children in this environment while setting students up for more advanced specialized degrees in early childhood education.
+Check out the top programs for an associate degree in early childhood education.

 What do I need to apply?